 I did not set out to make an epic vegan chocolate cake.
 I set out to make just another chocolate cake.
-It happened to be vegan and it turned out epic.
+It happened to be eggless and dairy-free — vegan — and it turned out epic.
 Chocolate cakes are a family favourite and I love trying out recipes that speak to me, and this one did.

 From Ritu Dalmia’s Italian Khana: Desserts.
 Ever since I saw her on the TV series Italian Khana, I’ve wanted to buy her books and try out her recipes — which in turn are authentic Italian.
 Ritu is quite the successful host and restaurateur, and her love for Italian food shows through.